esling/esling.github.io/_pages/atiam-ml-1-nearest-neighbors.md

 <div markdown="1">
 **Questions**

-  1. What problems can arise from audio features?
+  1. What problems can arise from $$n$$-dimensional audio features?
-  2. Based on the nearest neighbor selection, what constraints are implicitly made on the distances?
+  2. Based on the selection equation, what constraints are implicitly made on the distances?
   3. Does the Euclidean distance seems like a sound way to measure the similarity between temporal features?

 </div>{: .notice--info}